Hyperphagia and Obesity in bardet-Biedl syndrome is a Growing concern

 • Allowing for preventive or prophylactic screening of associated conditions

-Click here to find additional information on MC4R pathway diseases as well as educational resources and meetings produced by Rhythm.
+Click here to find additional information on rare MC4R pathway diseases as well as educational resources and meetings produced by Rhythm.

 References: